decred/dcrdocs/docs/glossary.md

 #### Orphan transaction

 A transaction with missing inputs (i.e. the "parent" transaction is unknown, making the transaction an "orphan").
-Opphan transactions can also be created when they are part of a block that has been abandoned and have not been included in another block.
+Orphan transactions can also be created when they are part of a block that has been abandoned and have not been included in another block.
 For example, if a miner creates a valid block with transactions specific to them, such as coinbase transactions and votes, and that block is orphaned, the transactions in that block will become orphaned transactions.

 #### Politeia